ktprezes/simple-react-minesweeper/README.md

 ## Anticipated stages

-0. Create basic react application from the template provided:<br>the `npx create-react-app minesweeper` command and its magic (_status: finished_).
+0. Create basic react application from the template provided:<br>the `npx create-react-app minesweeper` command and its magic (_status: done_).

 1. Create visual react components representing all main parts<br> of the application's UI (_status: in progress_).

    _Intermediate goals_:

-   1.1 Style these components with CSS,
+   1.1 Style these components with CSS (_status: done_),

-   1.2 Handle (at the very basic level) user generated events<br>(e.g.: 'left click' - open the cell, 'right click' - mark/unmark the cell).
+   1.2 Handle (at the very basic level) user generated events<br>e.g.: 'left click' - open the cell, 'right click' - mark/unmark the cell (_status: in progress_).

+   1.3 Present the designed UI as the [website](https://ktprezes.gihub.io/simple-react-minesweeper) (_status: done_).

 2. Provide the game logic (_status:  planned_)